disc0infern0/ASlider/Readme.md

 You have 3 options to indicate the slider value on the ..er.. slider.
 You can specify any, or none of: trackmarks, thumb symbol, or tint bar.

 - **Dynamic trackmarks**
 Dynamic trackmarks grow and fall in size as you drag across the slider.
+With this setting, it is recommended to not display a thumb or tintbar, but the choice is yours.
 - **Thumb/Symbol animations**
 - **Track Labels**
 Easily display slider values underneath the slider.